ComputationalIntelligenceGroup/MultiMap-documentation/README.md

 It is also possible to select or deselect the elements and regions as necessary by clicking on their name in the list.

 #### ImageJExtension
+[ImageJ](https://imagej.nih.gov/ij/index.html) is a public domain, Java-based image processing program developed at the National Institutes of Health.
+It was designed with an open architecture that provides extensibility via Java plugins and recordable macros.
+Analysis and processing plugins can be developed using ImageJ's built-in editor and a Java compiler.
+User-written plugins make it possible to solve many image processing and analysis problems.

 ImageJExtension is an extension of the original Java tool that allows you to analyze, process images and work in different formats.
 It also allows to perform different calculations on image pixels, histogram creation, edge detection, filtering and other processing tasks.
 [It is necessary to have the original tool installed](https://imagej.nih.gov/ij/download.html).

 #### Install